Box Options

 Find A Broker

 So how to get started and trade options?
 Firstly, you will need to find a broker that supports the strategy.
-Those that enable put and call options trading, with the box options strategy, include Vanguard, Webull, Fidelity, TD Ameritrade, Degiro, Questrade, and ETrade.
+Those that enable put and call options trading, with the box options strategy, include Vanguard, Webull, Fidelity, Degiro, Questrade, and ETrade.

 Our review found E-Trade offers some interesting tools such as a strategy screener, published historical data, income back tester and paper trading simulator.
 There are also plenty of details on the broker’s website to answer how to buy, sell and trade options on the E-Trade platform.